lanl/pyDNA_EPBD/README.rst

    sphinx-quickstart on Mon Jul 31 12:21:40 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+..
+This file is copy of docs/source/index.rst, except the path of the figure and modules integration blocks.

 Welcome to pyDNA-EPBD's documentation!
 ======================================